deriteidavid/conditionally_stable_circuits/README.md

 # conditionally_stable_circuits
-This is the supporting notebook and code to the paper titled "A feedback loop of conditionally stable circuits drives the cell cycle from checkpoint to checkpoint", submitted to Scientific Reports and available on bioRxiv under https://www.biorxiv.org/content/10.1101/654863v1
+This is the supporting notebook and code to the paper titled **A feedback loop of conditionally stable circuits drives the cell cycle from checkpoint to checkpoint**, submitted to Scientific Reports and available on bioRxiv under https://www.biorxiv.org/content/10.1101/654863v1

 # Supporting Information - Jupyter Notebook